PRESS

 Media

-EL PERIÓDICO June 18, 2011
+THE NEWSPAPER June 18, 2011

 | ORDINARY PEOPLE

-"The feminine essence is felt deeply, but it is also in the body"
+"The feminine essence is felt deeply, but it is also in the body."

 Gemma Tramullas

-Four women with histories of abuse, illness, loss and pain met at the association's Mucha Mujer workshopStorage Room of the Arts.
-Directed by Laura Settecase, have transformed their life experience into a play that they have just presented at the SGAE.
-Andrea's character is called Luna, a symbol of feminine power.
+Four women with histories of abuse, illness, loss, and pain came together at the Mucha Mujer workshop of the associationArts Storage RoomDirected by Laura SettecaseThey have transformed their life experience into a play that they have just presented at the SGAE (Spanish Society of Authors and Publishers).
+Andrea's character is called Luna, a symbol of female power.

-Laura Sevenhomes
+Laura Settehouses

-Laura Sevenhomes
+Laura Settehouses

--A memory of his childhood.
+-A memory from his childhood.

--And at the institute?
+-And at school?

--And he decided to change his body.
+-And she decided to change her body.

 Andrea Luna